 See a list of Aircraft Mechanic Programs by Clicking Here!

-An aircraft mechanic and maintenance program prepares individuals for entry into the workforce to work on airplanes, either on the body or engines, maintaining performance and repairing problems as they arise under strict timetables as established by the employer.
+An aircraft mechanic and maintenance degree program prepares individuals for entry into the workforce to work on airplanes, either on the body or engines, maintaining performance, and repairing problems as they arise under strict timetables as established by the employer.
 Individuals will work under the supervision of professionals with Federal Aviation Administration (FAA), certification until such time that they complete the requirements for personal certification.

 Top 5 Skills of an Aircraft Mechanic